CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Overview.md

 ## Exercise 2: Provision Network Landing Zone

+In this exercise, you'll create a Virtual Network and subnets for different scenarios like AVD, DMZ, Internal, and AzureFirewallSubnet.

 ## Exercise 3: Provision Sample Application in Existing Network

+In this exercise, you will create the virtual machines and place them in the backend pool of the load balancer.
+By doing so, you will be able to check the load balancing between virtual machines.
+You will also test the behavior of the load balancer in case of VM failover.

 ## Exercise 4:  Provision Secondary Azure Region Infrastructure

+In this exercise, you'll create a Virtual Network in Region-2 and deploy a VM within the Vnet.
+You'll also configure Peering connections between the Vnets and test inter-VM connectivity on your private network

 ## Exercise 5: Provision & Configure Azure Firewall & Application Gateway

+In this exercise, you will deploy a Firewall and Application Gateway with WAF then you will publish an application through them.
+You'll also test the application for security and perform a sample attack, and also you'll configure UDR and outbound traffic to go via Azure Firewall.

 ## Exercise 6: Monitoring Azure Network

+In this exercise, you will enable a Network Watcher and create Flow Logs to run Sample traffic and perform Sample network troubleshooting.
+You'll also deploy Log Analytics Workspace and Network Monitoring Solution to set up Azure Monitor Alerts and test notifications.